jmettraux/aachen/src/cab__attributes.md

 ## The Attributes

 STR, DEX and CON are _physical_ attributes.
 INT, WIS, CHA are _mental_ attributes.
-This distinction is used in the background tables.
+This distinction is used in the background tables.[^1]

 Strength STR
 : Lifting heavy weights, breaking thins, melee combat, carrying gear.